sandbox-bio/sandbox.bio/src/content/viral_phylogenetics/steps/Step4.md

 import Execute from "$components/Execute.svelte";
 </script>

-Now, we have the tools to generate phylogenetic trees!
-Let's take a look at a slightly more challenging dataset: HIV-1 whole genome sequences collected from real people!
+Now, you have the tools you need to perform a full phylogenetic analysis!
+Let's take a look at a slightly more challenging dataset: HIV-1 whole genome sequences collected from real people.
+Based on our dataset of 10 HIV-1 sequences, can you accurately date the MRCA?

-Let's go through the same sets of steps as before.
+Take the time to go through the same sets of steps as before:

 1. Run mutliple sequence alignment with MAFFT:
-<Execute command="mafft hiv1_sequences.fas > hiv1_sequences.MSA.fas" inline />
+<Execute command="mafft hiv1_sequences.fas > hiv1_sequences.msa.fas" inline />

 2. Generate an unrooted tree with FastTree:
-<Execute command="FastTree -gtr -nt -gamma hiv1_sequences.MSA.fas > tree_file.nwk
+<Execute command="FastTree -gtr -nt -gamma hiv1_sequences.msa.fas > tree_file.nwk
 " inline />

 3. Generate a rooted tree with LSD2: